Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 One place you may find yourself using it is on newtypes, or types where the most important data inside is represented as some kind of collection.

-🦀 Let's say we have a newtype Albums, that contains a Vector of Album
+🦀 Let's say we have a newtype "Albums", that contains a Vector of "Album"

 ![albums.png](014-iterators/albums.png)

 🦀 In our domain logic, it might make sense that we can start a new collection of Albums and add an Album to it by buying it.

-🦀 So we can build and Albums struct like this
+🦀 So we can build an Albums struct like this

 ![albums-new.png](014-iterators/albums-new.png)